Table of Contents

 The best IoT monitoring stack

-A great stack for IoT monitoring is Prometheus and Grafana, or Hosted Prometheus and Grafana by MetricFire.
+A great stack for IoT monitoring is Prometheus and Grafana.

-Especially for large scale IoT monitoring, you should consider monitoring with Hosted Prometheus by MetricFire.
-Hosted Prometheus gives you automatic scaling, updates, plugins, Grafana dashboards and more.
+Especially for large-scale IoT monitoring, you should consider monitoring with Hosted Graphite by MetricFire.
+Hosted Graphite (a Prometheus alternative) gives you automatic scaling, updates, plugins, Grafana dashboards, and more.
 You should sign up for the MetricFire free trial here, and start building your IoT dashboards.

 Now, let’s take a look at the core concepts behind monitoring IoT, and learn to build a dashboard in Grafana for monitoring an IoT system.